16 May, 2020

 The government will also launch a 20,000 crore rupees Pradhan Mantri Matsya Sampada Yojana for the development of marine and inland fisheries.
 Of this, 11,000 crore rupees will be earmarked for activities in marine, inland fisheries and aquaculture while 9,000 crore rupees for infrastructure creation such as fishing harbours, cold chains and markets.
 This will provide employment to over 55 lakh persons and double exports to one lakh crore rupees.

 The Finance Minister said the ongoing National Animal Disease Control Programme for Foot and Mouth Disease and Brucellosis will look at 100 per cent vaccination of cattle, buffalo, sheep, goats, and pigs against Foot and Mouth Disease at an outlay of 13,343 crore rupees.

 In addition to this, a 15,000 crore rupees Animal Husbandry Infrastructure Development Fund was announced to support private investment in dairy processing, value addition and cattle feed infrastructure.

 The government has launched a 4,000 crore rupees fund to promote herbal cultivation in about 10 lakh hectares of area.
 The scheme will help generate 5,000 crore rupees income for farmers.
-Along the bank of Ganga, a corridor of medicinal plants will be developed over 800 hectares area.
+Along the bank of Ganga, a corridor of medicinal plants will be developed over 800 hectares of area.

-The Finance Minister also announced amendment to Essential Commodities Act to enable better price realisation for farmers.
+The Finance Minister also announced an amendment to Essential Commodities Act to enable better price realisation for farmers.
 The amendment will be largely towards de-regulating certain crops, like potatoes, cereals, and onions.
 No stock limit shall apply for food processing units, value-addition corporations, and exporters.

 Copyright© Aspire IAS Academy.
 All rights reserved.
 Powered by CLT Technologies & Edu-Publishers Private Limited.